-- revenues from natural gas sales increased \$20 million primarily due to higher sales volumes, inclusive of a \$2 million decrease due to the implementation of ASC 606. - These increases were partially offset by a decrease in the changes in the fair value of natural gas derivatives of \$5 million.
+• revenues from natural gas sales increased \$4 million, inclusive of an increase of \$5 million primarily due to higher sales volumes offset by a \$1 million decrease due to the implementation of ASC 606.

+• changes in the fair value of natural gas derivatives decreased \$3 million.

-- other firm transportation and storage services increased \$3 million due to new intrastate transportation contracts, and - volume-dependent transportation revenues increased \$1 million primarily due to an increase in commodity fees from new contracts and an increase in off-system transportation due to increases in volumes at higher rates.
+- volume-dependent transportation revenues increased \$2 million primarily due to an increase in commodity fees from new contracts and an increase in off-system transportation due to increases in volumes at higher rates and - · other firm transportation and storage services increased \$1 million due to new intrastate transportation contracts.